The Mighty Hackensack, Beátrice Coron

 #9The New Jersey Book Arts Symposium convened its ninth annual meeting, Styles of Collecting, Styles of the Book, in 2003, by acknowledging recent losses, the legendary Stella Waitzkin, whose collaboration with Judith Brodsky and the Center brought her to the Symposium in 1998, at NJBAS #4, Collaboration and the Book Arts: Bringing Things to a Pretty Pass, and Peter Ocker, the young son of NJBAS Committee Member, Ralph Ocker--but also noting an overflow audience and the welcome presence of many new faces.
 Symposium web exhibit.

 Since moving to New Brunswick, the NJBAS presentations have been recorded and preserved in RU Core, the Rutgers Libraries Digital Repository.
-Now anyone in the world can watch every NJBAS presentation from 2013-1015, at any time--24 hours a day 7 days a week.
+Now anyone anywhere in the world can watch every NJBAS presentation from 2013-2018, at any time--24 hours a day, 8 days a week (as the Beatles always say).
 To see them, go to RU CORE, or, for a list of available videos, with links, see http://www.libraries.rutgers.edu/rulib/spcol/bookarts/videos.htm

 For some history on The New Jersey Book Arts Symposium, and for an alphabetical list of artists and speakers who appeared at the Symposium 1995-, see Presenters